chriskrycho/v5.chriskrycho.com/site/journal/2020/Async Data and Autotracking in Ember Octane.md

 ## Implementation

-Let’s start building, keeping these core ideas in mind:
+Let’s start building, keeping these core ideas in mind.

 1. *Async data is just data*
 2. *Handling all data states is important*

+As we're implementing, then—

+- We need to *model* the three states of the data: *loading*, *loaded*, and *error*.
+- We need to *update* the state of the data when the promise resolves or rejects.
+- If users call `load` with the same `Promise`, we should always return the same `AsyncData`.

+That's a lot!
+If we take it step by step, though, it won't seem so bad, so we'll tackle the implementation in phases:

+1. Make a helper
+2. Model the states
+3. Update the state

 ### Make a helper